pmndrs/zustand/readme.md

     npm install zustand

 Small, fast and scaleable bearbones state-management solution.
-Has a comfy api based on hooks, isn't that boilerplatey or opinionated, but still just enough to be explicit and flux-like, it's cross-platform to boot.
+Has a comfy api based on hooks, isn't that boilerplatey or opinionated, but still just enough to be explicit and flux-like.
 Make your paws dirty with a small live demo [here](https://codesandbox.io/s/v8pjv251w7).

 #### Why zustand over redux?
 This lib ...